-- 1. Keep all devices in common family areas. - Continue to monitor student work in all environments, including Google Workspace. - Ask students to share their Google Workspace password so you can help them with student work. - 4.
-Consider limiting student use of technological devices. - Consider removing access to technological devices if students are not forthcoming in sharing passwords and online activity.
+- 1. Keep all devices in common family areas. - 2.
+Continue to monitor student work in all environments, including Google Workspace. - 3.
+Ask students to share their Google Workspace password so you can help them with student work. - 4.
+Consider limiting student use of technological devices. - 5.
+Consider removing access to technological devices if students are not forthcoming in sharing passwords and online activity.

-Log on to rainbowschools.ca
+Visit rainbowschools.ca